andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 The injector passes the services to the client.
 Services might exist or be constructed by the injector itself

-This means the client doesn't need to know about the injector, how to construct the services or even which services it is actually using
+This means the client doesn't need to know about the injector, how to construct the services, or even which services it is using

 The client only needs to know the interfaces of the services

-- if class creates an instance of another class it cannot be used and tested  independently from this class.
+- if a class creates an instance of another class it cannot be used and tested independently from this class.
 This is called __hard dependency__

 ## Service Locators